List of Marmalade Boy characters: Brian Grant

 Michael's older brother who lives in New York and goes to the same school that Yuu goes to in the last season.
 He is quick-tempered.
 He is in love with Jinny, but she keeps pushing him away, which makes him very upset.
-He sees Yuu and Jinny kissing once, which he jealously calls Michael, telling him that Yuu is being unfaithful to Miki, which causes problems in Japan.
+He sees Jinny kissing Yuu without warning, which prompts him to jealously call Michael, telling him that Yuu is being unfaithful to Miki, causing problems in Japan.
 However, when he challenges Yuu to a basketball game and loses, they both become best friends and is supportive of his relationship with Miki.
 After Jinny turn him down for Bill, he decides to date Doris after hearing her confession.

 Jinny Golding

 A girl who is Yuu's classmate when he goes to America.
 She is out-going and fun.
 She immediately falls for Yuu, when she first meets him.
 She is the object of affection to Brian, who keeps turning him down.
 Yuu tells her that he is in a relationship with Miki in episode 55.
 She, like Arimi, will stop at nothing to be with Yuu.
 However, unlike Arimi, she is more aggressive.
-She reaches the low point of evil, when in episode 61, she ruins Yuu's relationship with Miki.
-Bill, Yuu's roommate finds this out a couple of episodes later and slaps her.
-Jinny later apologizes to Yuu, who gently tells her that it's his own fault for his breakup with Miki.
+She reaches the low point of evil, when in episode 61, she tells Miki she slept with Yuu.
+Bill, Yuu's roommate, finds this out a couple of episodes later and confronts her about it.
+Doris, Jinny's roommate, also finds out and tells Jinny she must apologize to Yuu for it.
+Jinny later does, and Yuu gently tells her that it's his own fault for his breakup with Miki.
 She encourages Yuu to go back to Japan and make up with Miki.
-Surprisingly, she later dates Bill, who she initially thought he was gay.
+Surprisingly, she later dates Bill, who she initially thought was gay.